Phenelzine Prescribing Information

 Patients should be warned that the use of the above foods, beverages, or medications may cause a reaction characterized by headache and other serious symptoms due to a rise in blood pressure, with the exception of dextromethorphan which may cause reactions similar to those seen with meperidine.
 Also, there has been a report of an interaction between Phenelzine Sulfate Tablets and dextromethorphan (ingested as a lozenge) causing drowsiness and bizarre behavior.

 Patients should be instructed to report promptly the occurrence of headache or other unusual symptoms.

 Concomitant Use with Dibenzazepine Derivative Drugs

-If the decision is made to administer Phenelzine sulfate concurrently with other antidepressant drugs, or within less than 10 days after discontinuation of antidepressant therapy, the patient should be cautioned by the physician regarding the possibility of adverse drug interaction.
+If the decision is made to administer Phenelzine Sulfate Tablets concurrently with other antidepressant drugs, or within less than 10 days after discontinuation of antidepressant therapy, the patient should be cautioned by the physician regarding the possibility of adverse drug interaction.

 A List of Dibenzazepine Derivative Drugs by Generic Name Follows:

 Phenelzine Sulfate Tablets should be used with caution in combination with antihypertensive drugs, including thiazide diuretics and β-blockers, since exaggerated hypotensive effects may result.

 The safe use of Phenelzine Sulfate Tablets during pregnancy or lactation has not been established.
 The potential benefit of this drug, if used during pregnancy, lactation, or in women of childbearing age, should be weighed against the possible hazard to the mother or fetus.